tchestnut85/lite-speed/README.md

 * Deploy using Heroku with Course/lesson data
 * Progressive Web App using a web manifest, service worker for offline functionality and is installable
 * Includes authentication using JSON Web Tokens and hashes user password with bcrypt
+* Added React Simple Chatbot to help a user if they have an questions while interacting with the app

 ## Contributors
 Tom Chestnut, Peyton Schlafley and Brian Spiewak